Standard production plastic

 High-impact polystyrene.
 Lightweight, easy to print, and commonly used as a dissolvable support material alongside ABS.
 Can also be used as a standalone functional material for lightweight parts, signage, and display components.

-Carbon-fiber, wood-fill, metal-fill, and other composite filaments are available for specific use cases where the composite property — stiffness, appearance, or weight — adds value.
+Carbon-fiber, wood-fill, metal-fill, and other composite materials are available for specific use cases where the composite property — stiffness, appearance, or weight — adds value.
 These materials increase wear on print components and are quoted on a run-by-run basis.

 Use this as a starting reference.
 Final material selection is confirmed during quote review based on your specific part requirements.